 Evidence of consultation with students must be provided.

 All requests for the withdrawal of a programme must be approved by the School Board.
 Issues of policy or strategy should be identified and highlighted at this stage, especially those deemed to be of a political or sensitive nature.

-Following School Board approval, the proposal must be submitted to the Academic Quality and Partnerships Office.
+Following School Board approval, the proposal must be submitted to Academic Quality and Enhancement.